jjspeedie/guide.2021.1.00690.S/step0/step0-program-overview.md

 # Program Overview

-We observed AB Aur with ALMA in April, May and September 2022 under ALMA program ID 2021.1.00690.S (PI: R. Dong).
+ALMA observed AB Aur in April, May and September 2022 under program ID 2021.1.00690.S (PI: R. Dong).
 Measurements were taken with the Band 6 receivers in array configurations C-3 (2 execution blocks) and C-6 (6 execution blocks), hereafter the "short-baseline" and "long-baseline" configurations, respectively.
 In total, the 8 execution blocks (EBs) reached an on-source integration time of 5.75 hours.